OGRECave/blender2ogre/NodeAnimations.md

 Please consult the manual for more details: https://ogrecave.github.io/ogre/api/latest/class_ogre_1_1_scene_node.html#ae4c8588895d3623bbe0007ea157af1a4

-## Using Node Animations in you Ogre app
+## Using Node Animations in your Ogre app
 If you are using DotScene to load the .scene into your Ogre app, by default the animations won't play because they are disabled by default.

 Besides enabling the animations it is also required to `addTime()` to their *AnimationStates*, we will use a controller for that.